-To create a meaningful, long-term collaboration of stakeholders invested in child health care quality, with the common purpose of improving the health of the children and youth of Oregon.
+To create a meaningful, long-term collaboration of stakeholders invested in child health care quality, with the common purpose of improving the health of all children and youth in Oregon.

 The Oregon Pediatric Improvement Partnership is a public/private partnership dedicated to building health and improving outcomes for children and youth by:

 - Collaborating in quality measurement and improvement activities across the state,

 - Supporting evidence-guided quality activities in clinical practices,

 - Incorporating the patient and family voice into quality efforts,